Vanwall Vandervell 680: Background

-The earliest renderings of the car were presented by ByKolles Racing on 2019, who revealed their intentions to race under the newly-established Le Mans Hypercar regulations.
-ByKolles would be one of the first teams to commit to the new class, announcing on June 2019 that they would race under the new formula in the FIA World Endurance Championship that would come into effect in the 2021 season.
+The earliest renderings of the car were presented by ByKolles Racing on 2019, who revealed their intentions to race under the newly established Le Mans Hypercar regulations.
+ByKolles would be one of the first teams to commit to the new class, announcing in June 2019 that they would race under the new formula in the FIA World Endurance Championship that would come into effect in the 2021 season.
 They also confirmed development on a road car variant.

-ByKolles confirmed on May 2020 that they would be using the 4.5-litre Gibson GL458 naturally-aspirated V8 previously used on their CLM P1/01 LMP1.
+ByKolles confirmed in May 2020 that they would be using the 4.5-litre Gibson GL458 naturally-aspirated V8 previously used on their CLM P1/01 LMP1.
 The team officially unveiled renderings of their new Hypercar on 18 September 2020, initially dubbed the PMC Project LMH.
 ByKolles confirmed that three versions of the car, a race car, a track day car, and a hybrid road car, were in development at their base in Greding, Germany.

 Initially projected to race in the 2021 FIA World Endurance Championship, ByKolles later pulled out of the entry list, and in turn, pushed their debut back in favour of next season, with founder Colin Kolles stating that they were "not happy with some of the things going on with the WEC organisation."
 The team experienced further delays ahead of 2022 as they would be rejected by the Fédération Internationale de l'Automobile and Automobile Club de l'Ouest due to their car not completing the homologation process.

 A running prototype was revealed by ByKolles in 2022, completing its first shakedown at the Zweibrücken Airport in Germany, and carrying the branding of British Formula One team Vanwall.
 ByKolles' use of the branding was challenged by British continuity project Vanwall 1958, who had planned to build cars for competition using the original Vanwall marque, although the name had been registered by Colin Kolles' agents PMC before its launch.
 The team underwent a formal rebrand as Vanwall, and named their car the Vanwall Vandervell 680 after the founder of the original marque Tony Vandervell, and on 12 January 2023, the team was approved by both governing bodies to race in the 2023 FIA World Endurance Championship.
-On February 2023, the team's use of the marque was put into question after losing a European Union Intellectual Property Office case brought by the Vanwall 1958 project.
+In February 2023, the team's use of the marque was put into question after losing a European Union Intellectual Property Office case brought by the Vanwall 1958 project.